Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Alena Ozerova, Shutterstock

 Stress isn’t a definable illness like diabetes.
-However, it is indirectly responsible for pet deaths because of its impact on the body as a whole.
+However, it is indirectly responsible for pet deaths because of its negative impact on the body as a whole.
 You should always seek to alleviate stressors as soon as you notice your cat acting anxious.
-Chronic stress can cause problems with your cat’s urinary tract and give aid to the most common enemies waging war against your cat’s health—cancer, heart disease, diabetes, and obesity.
-Maintaining beneficial habits for you both, such as extra quality time, can make both of you less stressed and improve your health overall.
+Stress can be the cause of problems with your cat’s urinary tract and give aid to the most common enemies waging war against your cat’s health, including infections, behavioral problems, and digestive issues.

 +Sources